adobe-type-tools/afdko/docs/CommandLineHowTo.md

 ```
 checkOutlines Bold/MinionPro-Bold.otf
 ```
-Autohint only unhinted glyphs in a font: (This allows you to manually hint some glyphs in FontLab without overwriting that work when using the autohint program)
+Autohint only unhinted glyphs in a font: (This allows you to manually hint some glyphs in FontLab without overwriting that work when using the psautohint program)
 ```
-autohint font.pfa
+psautohint font.pfa
 ```
 Autohint all glyphs in a font: (This will remove any hints that existed before)
 ```
-autohint -a font.pfa
+psautohint -a font.pfa
 ```
 Build and OpenType CFF font in release mode, assuming that all the input files (font.pfa, features, fontinfo, FontMenuNameDB and GlyphOrderAndAliasDB) have default names, and default locations relative to the current directory: (The resulting OpenType font file, will be named according to the font’s PostScript® name)
 ```